 If you have been arrested and charged with a DWI, time is of the essence.
-If you fail to request an administrative hearing from the Office of Motor Vehicles within 15 days of your arrest, you face an automatic suspension of your driver's license.
+If you fail to request an administrative hearing from the Office of Motor Vehicles within thirty (30) days of your arrest, you face an automatic suspension of your driver's license.

 Even one DWI conviction can affect your life significantly, costing up to several thousand dollars in fines, court costs, and other fees.
-You may also face as much as six months in jail and a license suspension of up to 90 days.
+You may also face as much as six months in jail and a license suspension of six months or a full year.
 Even if a prosecutor offers you a plea deal to avoid jail time, you would still have a criminal record, which could affect your car insurance, employment opportunities, and other aspects of your life.

 Misdemeanors are Still Serious